A shepherd always tries to persuade the sheep that their interests and his own are the same. – Henry B. Stendhal

 Once you have obtained credibility, you will have obtained another’s belief in you and in your abilities.
 And once this belief has been established, then trust is a natural outcropping of this outcome.

 Congruence is a state of harmony that you naturally and consistently project out into the world.

 When you are congruent, your thoughts, beliefs, values, words, emotions, decisions, actions and behaviors are all in harmony with one another.
-Hence, you will not say one things and do something else, otherwise this will break the congruent energy you project out into the world.
+Hence, you will not say one thing and do something else, otherwise, this will break the congruent energy you project out into the world.

 People naturally have faith and hold trust in those that they see as being competent in their field of endeavor.
 Therefore, if you are presenting yourself as an expert in a certain subject area, then others expect you to be able to answer all their questions, to have a full grasp of the skills that are required to help and assist them to get the results they are after, and to have the tools and resources on hand to provide suitable solutions that they need.

 Once you show to others that you are competent and capable, then this will naturally raise the trust factor and will allow you greater leverage in persuading them to your way of thinking.

 People are naturally drawn to those who have a deep level of self-confidence in themselves, their ability and in their capacity to follow through on the promises they make.